Best offer available via a referral link only

 - Perks & benefits: Silver Elite status, anniversary free night award

 - Insurance: Good

-You can also apply through the public offer as well, which would only earn 60,000 Marriott Bonvoy points, but you’d benefit from a lower spending requirement of $1,500 in the first three months.
+You can also apply through Great Canadian Rebates as well, which would only earn 50,000 Marriott Bonvoy points, but you’d benefit from $10 cash back and a lower spending requirement of $1,500 in the first three months.

 The world's largest hotel loyalty program

 Those are just a few examples that come to mind, and you could also mix and match the options that best suit your needs.
 The point is, the ultimate value of the Marriott program derives from its flexibility, and as a result of that, it's almost difficult not to get multiple times' return on your annual fee when signing up for this card.

 The Amex Bonvoy cards also offer unique benefits to make your stays at Marriott hotels more memorable.
 Cardholders are rewarded with automatic Gold Elite status within the program, and can also enjoy a free night certificate worth up to 35,000 points on each card anniversary date.